-For a retiree or a survivor who deferred enrollment and is enrolling in a PEBB retiree health plan, the PEBB Program must receive the required forms no later than 60 days after a loss of other qualifying coverage.
-Dental coverage begins the first day of the month after the loss of other qualifying coverage.
-See the "Annual open enrollment" section for an additional enrollment time line.
+For a retiree or a survivor who deferred enrollment and is enrolling in a PEBB retiree health plan, the PEBB Program must receive the required forms and evidence of continuous enrollment no later than 60 days after a loss of the other qualifying coverage.
+Dental coverage begins the first day of the month after the other qualifying coverage ends.
+See the section titled "Annual Open Enrollment" for an additional enrollment timeline.

-For a Continuation Coverage subscriber and their eligible dependents enrolling when newly eligible due to a qualifying event, dental coverage begins the first day of the month following the day they lost eligibility for PEBB dental plan coverage.
+For a continuation coverage subscriber and their eligible dependents enrolling when newly eligible due to a qualifying event, dental coverage begins the first day of the month following the day they lost eligibility for PEBB dental plan coverage.

-For a subscriber or their eligible dependent enrolling during the PEBB Program's annual open enrollment, dental coverage begins on January 1 of the following year.
+For a subscriber or their eligible dependents enrolling during the PEBB Program's annual open enrollment, dental coverage begins January 1 of the following year.

-For a subscriber or their eligible dependent enrolling during a special open enrollment, dental coverage begins the first of the month following the later of the event date or the date the form is received.
-If that day is the first of the month, coverage is effective on that day.
+For a subscriber or their eligible dependents enrolling during a special open enrollment, dental coverage begins the first of the month following the later of the event date or the date the required form is received.
+If that day is the first of the month, dental coverage begins on that day.